RubenBarranco/RubenBarranco.github.io/README.md

 # RubenBarranco.github.io
-main screen update and other features
+fixing more the main screen on mobile